mikejac/node-red-contrib-google-smarthome/README.md

     * Name: A name for your config node.
     * Use Google Login: Check, if you want to use authentication via Google Sign-In.
     * Login Client ID: If Google Login is enabled, the client id you gained from the *Google Sign-In* integration.
-    * Authorized emails: If Google Login is enabled, the email adresses, semicolon-separated, authorized to log in.
+    * Authorized emails: If Google Login is enabled, the email addresses, semicolon-separated, authorized to log in.
     * Username/Password: If Google Login is disabled, the credentials you want to use when linking your account in the Google Home App later.
 These are not the credentials to your Google account!
     * Client ID and Secret: The same strings you generated and entered on Google Search Console earlier.
     * Jwt Key: The JSON file you downloaded earlier.
 Can be an absolute path or a path relative to Node-REDs user dir.